- Packing for Camp:

 6. All Hands on Deck & Anchors Aweigh

 These camps are run as a joint program between The Gundalow Company and Strawbery Banke Museum.
 Campers will be spending half their time doing activities at Strawbery Banke and the other half at the gundalow.
-Drop off and pick up will be at Strawbery Banke Museum (Stoodley’s Tavern) and campers will be escorted to the gundalow at the appropriate time by camp staff.
+Drop off and pick up will be at Strawbery Banke Museum unless otherwise told and campers will be escorted to the gundalow at the appropriate time by camp staff.

 10. Food Allergies/Dietary Needs:

 All food allergies and dietary needs should be listed on the registration form so camp staff is aware.
-Many camps do include an element of cooking and/or food related activities.
-We make every effort to provide alternative ingredients so every child can be included equally.
+If camps do include an element of cooking and/or food related activities (suspended for 2021), we make every effort to provide alternative ingredients so every child can be included equally.
 When we have questions, we check-in with parents.
 If you have any questions or concerns about your child’s diet, please do not hesitate to talk to your child’s camp leader.